 Indirectly Lit Cornell Box

 The Indirectly Lit Cornell Box is like a regular cornell box, only that the light source is facing upward.
 This results in predominantly indirect diffuse light transport, challenging the efficiency of unidirectional path tracing.
-Due to the diffuse materials, radiance-based path guiding performs very well in this scene, with our neural path guiding (NPG-Radiance) performing the best out of the radiance-based techniques.
-Incorporating the product amounts to additionally capturing the cosine foreshortening term and optimizing in a multiple-importance-sampling-aware manner results in further reduced noise.
-NPG-Product additionally features MIS-aware optimization.
-Primary-sample-space path-sampling techniques offer little to no benefit over unidirectional path tracing with our NPS slightly outperforming PSSPG [Guo et al. 2018] with an equal number of samples.
+Due to the diffuse materials, radiance-based path guiding performs very well in this scene, with our neural path guiding (NPG-Radiance) performing the best out of the radiance-based techniques at equal sample counts.
+Incorporating the product to additionally capture the foreshortening term and optimizing in a multiple-importance-sampling-aware manner results in further reduced noise.
+Primary-sample-space path-sampling techniques offer little to no benefit over unidirectional path tracing with our NPS slightly outperforming PSSPS [Guo et al. 2018] with an equal number of samples.